-There is much written about reducing your SaaS churn, but nothing that we could find that detailed everything in one place.
+There is much written about reducing your churn in SaaS, but nothing that we could find that detailed everything in one place.

-We hope this no frills checklist is helpful and provides an outline plan for you and your team.
+We hope this no frills but powerful checklist is helpful and provides an outline plan for you and your team.

 Your company’s role in churn

-- Remember, churn is your company’s problem, not your customer’s.
+- Remember, your SaaS churn rate is your company’s problem, not your customer’s.

 - Ensure everyone with your company delivers on your competitive advantage, not just the marketing and sales team.